matn7/Google-Platform-Notes/flashcard/Microservices.md

 giving us the change to change the log level temporarily during debugging.

 **Logging in Monolithic Apps.**
-In monolithic apps, all of the code is in a single codebase.
-This means that all of the logs are also in a single location.
+In monolithic apps, all the code is in a single codebase.
+This means that all the logs are also in a single location.
 This makes it easy to find and troubleshoot problems, as you only need to look in one place.

 **Logging in Microservices.**
 Logging in microservices is complex.
 This is because each service has its own logs.
-This means that you need to look in multiple places to find all of the logs for a particular request.
+This means that you need to look in multiple places to find all the logs for a particular request.
 To address this challenge, microservices architectures often use centralized logging.
-Centralized logging collects logs from all of the services in the architecture and stores them in a single location.
+Centralized logging collects logs from all the services in the architecture and stores them in a single location.
 This makes it easier to find and troubleshoot problems, as you only need to look in one place.

 ### Managing logs with Grafana, Loki & Promtail.

 Grafana is an open-source analytics and interactive visualization web application.
 It provides charts, graphs, and alerts for the web when connected to supported data sources.
-It can be easily installed using Docker or Docker Compone.
+It can be easily installed using Docker or Docker Compose.
 Grafana is a popular tool for visualizing metrics, logs, and traces from various of sources.
 It is used by organizations of all sizes to monitor their applications and infrastructure.
 Grafana Loki is a horizontally scalable, highly available, and cost-effective log aggregation system.
 It is designed to be easy